harvester/docs/docs/vm/create-windows-vm.md

 ![efi-shell](assets/efi-shell.png)

-That's because Windows will prompt a `Press any key to boot from CD or DVD...` to let user decide whether to boot to installer ISO or not, and it needs human interaction to allow boot from CD or DVD.
+That's because Windows will prompt a `Press any key to boot from CD or DVD...` to let the user decide whether to boot from the installer ISO or not, and it needs human interaction to allow boot from CD or DVD.

 ![boot-from-cd](assets/boot-from-cd.png)